-Again, it was hard to determine exactly when the altar service began, because people made their way to the altar all throughout the service, and by the end of service the altar was completely full with with people crying out to God.
+Again, it was hard to determine exactly when the altar service began, because people made their way to the altar all throughout the service, and at the end the altar was completely full with with people crying out to God.

-This church intensely loved and praised and worshipped God... their devotion to Him said that He is worthy of all of their praise, and they worshipped Him in the Power of His Spirit and Truth!
+This church intensely loved and praised and worshiped God.
+Their devotion to Him said that He is worthy of all of their praise, and they worshiped Him in the Power of His Spirit and Truth!

-He wants us to not only pray but to also praise Him... the Bible is full of stories of victorious men because they praised the Lord ... the walls of Jericho fell when Israel praised God ...
-Paul and Silas were delivered from prison and won others to Christ because they praised God.
+He wants us to not only pray but to also praise Him.
+The Bible is full of stories of victorious people because they praised the Lord -- the walls of Jericho fell when Israel praised God -- Paul and Silas were delivered from prison and won others to Christ because they praised God.

-If there are needs in our lives or we desire requests for others, bring them in prayer before the Lord and then by continued praise we will be assured of the victory because praise changes things.
+If there are needs in our lives or others, bring them in prayer before the Lord and then by continued praise we will be assured of the victory because praise changes things.
 Praising God will flood our souls with His divine Presence more than in any other way.

 Why do some not like the noise that often fervent praise brings?
 Why do they think it is unnecessary and even foolish when in Psalm 98:4 we are exhorted to make a loud noise of rejoicing and singing praises unto the Lord?

-The world goes crazy at sports events and rock concerts, and gets so loud one can't speak and be heard ... why shouldn't His Kids get happy when they glorify His Name with exuberant and continual praise?
-Psalm 34:1 tells us let His praise be continually be in our mouths!
+The world goes crazy at sports events and rock concerts, and gets so loud one can't speak and be heard -- why shouldn't His Followers get happy when they glorify His Name with exuberant and continual praise?
+Psalm 34:1 tells us to let His praise be continually be in our mouths.

-Jesus tells us in Luke 19:40 that His people worships and praises Him ---He's the same Jesus who walked the shores of Galilee---and praise is "the aspirin of His Holy Spirit to our souls" and changes things!
+Luke 19:40 says that followers of Jesus worship and praise Him -- He's the same Jesus who walked the shores of Galilee.
+Praise (called the aspirin of His Holy Spirit to our souls) changes things!